-It is vital that staff at St Martins School understand that the child who is perpetrating the abuse may also be at risk of harm.
-Staff should make every effort to ensure that the perpetrator is also treated as a victim and undertake assessments to conclude this.
+It is vital that staff at school understand that the child who is perpetrating the abuse may also be risk of harm.
+Staff should make every effort to ensure that the child who is perpetrating the abuse is also treated as a potential victim and undertake assessments to conclude this.
 Sensitive work must be undertaken with the child who is perpetrating, by helping them to understand the nature of their behaviour and the effect it has on others may prevent abuse.

 Staff must be able to use their professional judgement in identifying when what may be perceived as "normal developmental childhood behaviour" becomes abusive, dangerous and harmful to others.
 Designated leads may need to consult with the SSCP Threshold document to help with their decision making.
-The Designated Safeguarding Lead has attended Brook Traffic Light Tool training (28th June 2021) which will support in identifying developmentally typical behaviours or those that may be referred to as problematic or harmful.

-Children do not always feel able to speak out about their experiences of peer-on-peer sexual abuse.
+Children do not always feel able to speak out about their experience of child-on-child sexual abuse.
 They may be afraid of:

 - being considered a 'snitch'

 - getting in trouble themselves

-- · how they will be perceived by others
+- how they will be perceived by others

-- teachers or other adults not being discrete
+- teachers or adults not being discrete

-- their parents being informed
+- their parents being informed.